 - Volunteer recruitment

-- Create simple descriptions and volunteer agreements for new COVID-19 related volunteer roles so that it’s clear what volunteers are being expected to do.
-You can download a simple template here.
+- Create simple role/activity descriptions and Volunteer Agreements for new COVID-19 related volunteer roles so that it’s clear what volunteers are being expected to do.
+Sample role/activity descriptions.
+Sample Volunteer Agreement

 - DBS checks: Changes to DBS ID checking guidelines